 French Broad Chocolate Lounge, Boutique & Factory (Popular Chocolate Hot Spot)

-French Broad Chocolate‘s chocolate boutique and lounge is one of the most popular tourist destinations in Asheville, known for its all-chocolate everything menu and lovely, beautifully wrapped bars.
+French Broad Chocolate‘s chocolate boutique is one of the most popular tourist destinations in Asheville, known for its all-chocolate everything menu and lovely, beautifully wrapped bars.

 The housemade ice cream is, of course, fantastic, made using “Farm to Home” milk.
 Here, they serve unique, seasonal, chocolate-centric ice cream flavors like Mocha Stout, Golden Milk, Nutmeg, and Pumpkin Spice.
 (When it’s available, I recommend the Mocha Stout, which is made with French Broad Chocolate and local Asheville beer.)

 French Broad’s giant, handcrafted waffle cones are excellent, as are their indulgent milkshakes, ice cream floats, affogatos, and frappes.
 (They also sell chocolate cake, brownies, “liquid truffles”, boxed bonbon collections, hot + cold chocolate drinks, and chocolate bars– but these are just bonuses.)